visheshism/todoapp_backend/readme.md

 ### Search Query
 - **GET /api/v1/search**: Search todos based on specific criteria.
+- **GET /api/v1/recent-searches**: Returns the five most recent searches.
+Optionally, use the length query parameter to specify a custom number of recent searches.

 ## Authentication and Authorization
 This API uses Cookie-based Authentication.